Welcome to our department!

 (Inventor of the WWW)

 All courses use a range of teaching styles, giving pupils opportunities to access learning using a range of different approaches.
-In Computing lessons, students are actively encouraged to develop their ‘Computational thinking’, a skillset intended to help them problem solve, breaking issues down into small, manageable pieces.
+In Computing lessons, students are actively encouraged to develop their ‘computational thinking’, a skillset intended to help them problem solve and break issues down into small, manageable pieces.
 We deem this an essential skill as the students prepare for life outside of education and the necessity to be able to participate effectively in the digital world.
-Whole class discussions, group work and regularly peer and tutor assessment ensure an engaged, enjoyable and calm working environment.
+Whole class discussions, group work and peer assessment ensure an engaged, enjoyable and calm working environment.

-In addition to the above clubs, the department runs several trips throughout the year including visits to the National Museum of Computing, Cadbury World, MINI manufacturing plant, Coca-Cola and in February 2015, a sixth form Business trip to New York.
+In addition to the above activities, the department runs trips including visits to the National Museum of Computing and New York (every other year).

 All courses are taught to mixed ability groups.